 PCE's Preferred Portfolio is a 100% renewable portfolio.
-PCE's current portfolio is at least 50% renewable and 85% GHG free because that is PCE's default product offering.
+PCE's current portfolio is at least 50% renewable and 85% GHG free as that is PCE's default product offering serving 96% of PCE's load.
 PCE plans to increase the GHG and renewable portions of its default offering so that it is 100% GHG free in 2021 and 100% RPS-eligible renewable in 2025.
 Further, PCE does not currently procure and does not plan to procure electricity directly from any fossil fueled power plants.
-PCE's Conforming Portfolio relies on a variety of renewable resources which will benefit all communities in California including disadvantaged communities (DACs).
+PCE's conforming portfolio relies on a variety of renewable resources which will benefit all communities in California including disadvantaged communities (DACs).
 In the sections below, PCE has provided the requested information on DACs located in PCE's service territory.
 PCE has also provided information on programs PCE is launching to benefit customers in DACs.